FrankStorbeck/newsletter/README.md

-  recognised key values are _hostname_ for the name of the SMTP server, _port_ for the port number to be used to deliver the email, _username_ /_password_ for the login credentials, _sender_ for the originator of the email and _from_ for reply address.
-The content of this file should be kept secret.
+  recognised key values are _hostname_ for the name of the SMTP server, _port_ for the port number to be used to deliver the email, _username_ /_password_ for the login credentials, _sender_ for the originator of the email and _from_ for the reply address.
+The contents of this file should be kept secret.

   As an example:
 ```